-The following is the breakdown of the approximate proportion of questions for each of the 50-question selectives offered in the 2017 MOC Examination.
+The following is the breakdown of the approximate proportion of questions for each of the 50 question selectives in General Obstetrics and Gynecology offered in the 2017 MOC examination.
+Blueprints for the subspecialty examination selectives are not available in 2017.

-Obstetrics, Gynecology, and Office Practice & Women's Health (Selective A1 and B1)
+Obstetrics, Gynecology and Office Practice & Women's Health